tylerwmarrs/billboard-hot-100-lyric-analysis/README.md

 billboard hot 100 lyric analysis
 ==============================

 Obtain the weekly list of hot 100 songs from billboard.com and scrape lyrics from the web.
-Further we look for any type of pattens in the lyric test.
+Further we look for any type of pattens in the lyric text.

 Project Organization
 ------------